awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-For more information about how to edit a pipeline for cross\-account access to resources, see [Step 2: Edit the Pipeline ](pipelines-create-cross-account.md#pipelines-create-cross-account-create)\.
+For more information about how to edit a pipeline for cross\-account access to resources, see [Step 2: Edit the pipeline ](pipelines-create-cross-account.md#pipelines-create-cross-account-create)\.